Security Defense Weapons Logo

 Personal Security Tips Criminal don’t want you to know!

+I came across this list of 21 Personal Security Tips that a criminal doesn’t want you to know.
+It was compiled from interviews with different criminals while they were locked up.
 It is very interesting to get a point of view from actual perpetrators.
-Take heed to this list, print it out or share with those you love.
-These twenty one personal security tips will help you greatly increase your personal safety and security.
+Take heed of this list, print it out, or share it with those you love.
+These twenty-one personal security tips will help you greatly increase your personal safety and security.

-1. Beware of strangersSometimes, I carry a clipboard.
-Sometimes, I dress like a lawn guy and carry a rake.
-I do my best to never, ever look like a crook.
+1. Beware of strangers, black and white image of a man in a hat, sneaking around a cornerSometimes, I carry a clipboard.
+Sometimes, I dress like a lawnman and carry a rake.
+I do my best not to look like a crook.

 3. I’ll break a window to get in, even if it makes a little noise.
 If your neighbor hears one loud sound, he’ll stop what he’s doing and wait to hear it again.
-If he doesn’t hear it again, he’ll just go back to what he was doing.
+If he doesn’t hear it again, he’ll just return to what he was doing.
 It’s human nature.

 7. Avoid announcing your vacation on your Facebook page.
 It’s easier than you think to look up your address.